This section shows the end of Key Stage 2, Key Stage 1 and Early Years performance.

 The DfE provides information about all schools on including data on their performance, absence, pupil population, workforce and finance.

 Click the link below to access information about our school.
-Please note: No primary test or assessment data has been published for 2020, 2021 or 2022.
-You can view the 2019 data however this data may no longer reflect a school's current performance.
+Please note: School performance data for the 2022/23 academic year should be used with caution given the ongoing impacts of the COVID-19 pandemic, which affected individual schools and pupils differently.
+No primary test or assessment data was published for 2020, 2021 or 2022.

 Unfortunately not the ones with chocolate chips.